BuiltBrokenModding/ICBM-Classic/notes/Future.md

 - Fishy Missile (Torpedo) -> 2 block long missile that moves through water like a fish
 - Torp launchers -> for the above to deal better with water builds
+- Missile analyser -> Shows information about the missile and explosive.
+Such as max range, fuel consumption, energy consumption, area of effect, and damage types.